harshadk13/Data_Warehouses/README.md

 ### Scenarios
 - **Departmental Analysis:** Useful for departments like sales, marketing, or finance to analyze performance metrics specific to their functions.
 - **Operational Reporting:** Supports day-to-day operational reporting and monitoring.
-- **Quick Deployment:** Can be deployed faster than a full-scale Data Warehouse for immediate business needs.
+- **Quick Deployment:** Can be deployed faster than a full scale Data Warehouse for immediate business needs.

 ### Example
 In a healthcare organization, the marketing department uses a Data Mart within the Data Warehouse to analyze patient demographics, referral sources, and campaign effectiveness.
 This allows them to tailor marketing strategies and optimize outreach efforts based on localized insights.